pixel

 SOFEA

-SOFEA is an Oxfordshire-based charity that provides education, employability and wellbeing programmes for vulnerable young people in the county.
+SOFEA is an Oxfordshire-based charity that provides education, employability and wellbeing programmes for vulnerable young people in the county, with the ambition to transform their lives and the lives of the communities around them.

 Support includes education in maths and English (GCSE), employability skills training, personal development, mental health support, coaching and mentoring, as well as the redistribution of around 2,300 tonnes of food across the Thames Valley and South Midlands through its FareShare regional centres.